-On your way up you will notice a sharp incline through some woodland that leads to a paved path T junction where there is a signpost marked ‘Pla dels Ocells’.
+On your way up you will notice a sharp incline through some woodland.
+It leads to a paved path T junction where there is a signpost marked ‘Pla dels Ocells’.
 You will take the right to continue up to Sant Jeroni summit.
 But on your way back down, this is where you need to carry on straight forward instead of turning left down through the woodland.

 Other Hiking in Montserrat Tips

-If you plan to do the full Montserrat Barcelona hike from the bottom right up to the summit and back, as we did, we recommend taking the first Barcelona to Montserrat train to allow yourself plenty of exploring time without worrying about missing the last train back.
+Planning to do the full Montserrat Barcelona hike from the bottom, right up to the summit and back, as we did?
+We recommend taking the first Barcelona to Montserrat train.
+This will allow you plenty of exploring time without having to worry about missing the last train back.

-When you’re following the Monserrat Barcelona hike signposts just watch out for the fact that Monistrol de Montserrat. i.e. Monistrol village, is very similar to Monastir de Montserrat, i.e. Montserrat Monastery and that they are obviously in different directions.
+When you’re following the Monserrat Barcelona hike signposts, pay very close attention.
+Monistrol de Montserrat. i.e. Monistrol village, is very similar to Monastir de Montserrat, i.e. Montserrat Monastery.
+They are, however, in completely different directions.
 Don’t get the two mixed up.

 Visit Montserrat Packing List